-Fuding is based on the number of eligible students at the school in January and the amount is notified to us
+Funding is based on the number of eligible students at the school in January and the amount is notified to us

 How does the school use this funding?

-students that need additional help in order to achieve success in line with school and national expectations
+students that need additional help in order to achieve success in line with school and national expectations:

 - Additional behaviour and learning support